jamf/DEPNotify/README.md

 *Example:* `Command: NotificationOn:`

+* **WindowStyle:** This command has a few modifiers to it:
+    * `Activate` This will force the DEPNotify window to the front of all other windows.
+    * `ActivateOnStep` This will force the window to the front for each new progress bar step, so that you don't have to issue the Activate command each time.
-* **WindowStyle:** This has modifier `NotMovable` and will center the DEPNotify window and make it unable to be moved.
+    * `NotMovable` This will center the DEPNotify window and make it unable to be moved.
+    * `JoshQuick` This will bring the DEPNotify window to the front every .1 seconds.
+This can become really annoying for the user, but will keep the window at the front at all times.

 *Example:* `Command: WindowStyle: NotMovable`